rrozema12/SalaryClassifier/README.md

-# Classification Algorithims and Ensemble Methods on CSV Datasets
+# Classification Algorithims on CSV Datasets

 ## Informal Description of the Goal and how to Execute
 The goal of the project is to develop and evaluation classifiers for a dataset.